 |12.||Nikon A1000||-||stereo / mono||-||-||micro||2.0||Y||-||Y|

 |17.||Sony RX10||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the P1000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the P1000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The P1000 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon P1000 Manual.
+Further information on the features and operation of the 60D and P1000 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon P1000 Manual.